optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 - lbfgs
 - slsqp

-A user can either select one of the algorithms (lowercase) directly or filter the further by selecting a category (CamelCase).
+A user can either select one of the algorithms (lowercase) directly or filter further by selecting a category (CamelCase).
 This would look as follows:

 The user types `em.algorithms.GradientFree.` and autocomplete shows